 - a.
-Female officers and NCOs serving in Turkish Armed Forces are included in the professional improvement program implemented for all officers and NCOs without any discrimination. - b.
-The professional improvement program implemented for the officers in the Turkish Armed Forces consists of four stages: - (1) Basic Professional Improvement Stage:
+Female officers and NCOs serving in Turkish Armed Forces are included in the professional development program implemented for all officers and NCOs without any discrimination. - b.
+The professional development program implemented for the officers in the Turkish Armed Forces consists of four stages: - (1) Basic Professional Development Stage:

-It covers the period beginning from the promotion from the rank of second lieutenant to the rank of senior captain.
+It covers the period beginning from the rank of second lieutenant to the rank of senior captain.
 During this stage, officers participate in those courses regarding the tasks of a platoon and company commander and those who fulfil the required conditions receive post-graduate education in service war colleges and other educational institutes at home and abroad.
+All War Colleges, Military Academies, Institutes are functioning under the authority of the National Defence University, MoD.